-Notifications and Honeycomb
+Notifications and the Honeycomb UI

 The Honeycomb UI introduced in Android 3.0 supports notifications, just like all previous versions of Android.
-However, the user experience is a bit different, owing to the tablet metaphor and its additional screen space.
+However, the user experience is a bit different.

 Here is the unmodified Notifications/Notify1 project, as seen in the Android 3.0 emulator: